Federal Student Aid Updates

 (combined across all parents)

-Some students with federal loans disbursed before July 1, 2026, may be exempt and qualify for limited continuation under prior borrowing rules (legacy provisions).
-Final eligibility details depend on pending final regulatory guidance.
-The following legacy provisions are as follows:
+Some students with federal loans disbursed before July 1, 2026, may be exempt and qualify for limited continuation under prior borrowing rules (legacy provisions/interim exception).
+These provisions are as follows:

 • If you (or a parent on your behalf) borrowed a federal loan prior to July 1, 2026, and are continuing under the same academic program, your loan eligibility will continue to be reviewed under the previous loan rules.

-• If at any point during the three year period that you meet legacy provisions, you withdraw from school or change degree programs/major, you can no longer qualify under legacy provisions.
+• If at any point during the time you meet legacy provisions, you withdraw from school or change graduate degree program*, or exceed the official program length, you can no longer qualify under legacy provisions.

 • Students who qualify under legacy provisions cannot be considered under the new loan rules beginning July 1, 2026.